CumulusNetworks/cldemo-lnv-to-evpn/README.md

        10.0.0.40       90
 <snip>
 ```
 The output from the ad hoc ansible command will be separated by host.
-Look for lines similar to this, `spine01 | SUCCESS | rc=0 >>`.
+Look for lines similar to this, `spine01 | SUCCESS | rc=0 >>` as the demarcation between device outputs.
 You should see that the spines are **LNV Role: Service Node** and leafs/exit are **LNV Role: VTEP**.
 Remeber that with VXLAN active-active mode (clagd-vxlan-anycast-ip) we will see each VTEP register with it's *clagd-vxlan-anycast-ip* address and not it's primary loopback address.

 Lastly, lets take a look at a bridge mac address table on one of the leafs that has both VXLAN VTEPs.
 Your MAC addresses may differ from this example.
 Notice that the linux bridge also learns the source VTEP IP address (TunnelDest) for MAC addresses that exist behind other VTEPs.

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible leaf01 -a 'net show bridge macs'